suzaku01/questlists_manager_public/README.md

 # Misc.
 - Only the first time you try to switch to page 2, it is very slow for about 10 seconds.
 This is because it is adding a large number of weapon and armor names to the list.

+# Known issues
+- If a particular quest is at the end of the list, the game may not load all the quests correctly.
+(Currently under investigation)

 # Credits
 - SephVII
 - Malckyor